digital-generation/slate/source/index.html.md

 subject_id | Number |
 subject_type | String |

+Meta fields:

  Field Name | Type | Description
 -------------- | -------------- | --------------
 country_id | Number | Id of the country according to the global_countries table.
 location_id | Number | Id of the location according to the global_locations table.
 program_id | Number | Id of the programs  according to the global_programs table.
+actor_name | String | Optional parameter.
+Name of the actor that makes the action. subject_name | String | Optional parameter.
+Name of the subject that receives the action.

 ### Code example
 ```javascript